The Directors present the Sixteenth Annual Report together with the

 Your Company has adequate liquidity and a strong balance sheet.
 CRISIL

-Your Company has repaid Long Term borrowings (Non-Convertible
+Your Company has net repaid long term borrowings (primarily external

 ENERGY, TECHNOLOGY AND FOREIGN EXCHANGE

 Information on conservation of energy, technology absorption and